+You've seen the ads for passport expediting services who will get your passport rushed for a fee.
+But you can actually do that yourself.
 There are two ways to rush your passport application and fortunately, they're both simple to do yourself.

-If you pay for overnight delivery each-way and pay an extra $60 for expedited service through the government (not through an company offering expedited passports service) you will most likely receive your passport within four weeks of application.
+If you pay for overnight delivery each-way and pay an extra $60 for expedited service through the government (not through a company offering expedited passports service) you will most likely receive your passport within four weeks of application.
 If you make an appointment and go into a regional passport office, you will probably get your passport within two weeks, according to the government (but likely much sooner).

 Method #1: How to Rush Passports Yourself